nextflow-io/nextflow/docs/operator.md

 *Returns: map of queue channels*

-The `multiMap` operator allows you to forward the items emitted by a source channel to two or more output channels, mapping each input value as a separate element.
+The `multiMap` operator allows you to forward the items emitted by a source channel to two or more output channels, mapping each input value as a separate element, maintaining the order of the items.

 The mapping criteria is defined with a {ref}`closure <script-closure>` that specifies the target channels (labelled with a unique identifier) followed by an expression that maps each item from the input channel to the target channel.